YazanShannak/DockerTutorial/Getting your hands dirty with Docker!.md

-### Docker Instruction Commands
+## Conclusion

-Docker instruction commands are the building blocks of dockerfiles, these instructions specify the roadmap for docker to build an image out of dockerfile.
-In this section we are going to describe each instruction command in a detailed manner, following that we are going to give hands-on example on how to prepare a dockerfile to build your first image.
+Up to this point, you have been armed with a wide range of docker command that enables you to start your journey with Docker.
+Bear in mind that practice makes perfect, so that do not stop practicing.
+In the next tutorial we will proceed with you toward docker instruction commands and dockerfiles to gain a hands-on experience on how to build your custom docker image.